-We conclude the ALJ erred in relying on his own inferences about what Combs' medical providers meant when they noted in her medical records that she was in "no acute distress" and had "normal movement of all extremities" to determine Combs' RFC.
-The Commissioner concedes in her brief that the notation "no acute distress' [is not] of particular significance with a chronic condition such as [Combs'] rheumatoid arthritis."
+We conclude the ALJ erred in relying on his own inferences as to the relevance of the notations "no acute distress" and "normal movement of all extremities" when determining the relative weight to assign to Dr. Redd's and Dr. Keith's opinions.
+Notably, the Commissioner concedes in her brief that the term "no acute distress' [is not] of particular significance with a chronic condition such as [Combs'] rheumatoid arthritis."
 The Commissioner instead argues that the finding of "normal movement of all extremities" is inconsistent with Combs' complaints of pain.
 But the relevance of this finding in terms of Combs' ability to function in the workplace is not clear: Although Combs' medical providers consistently note in their treatment records that Combs has a normal range of motion, they likewise consistently diagnose her with rheumatoid arthritis, prescribe medications for "severe pain," and note "trigger point" and "joint pain with" range of motion.
-By relying on his own interpretation of what "no acute distress" and "normal movement of all extremities" meant in terms of Combs's RFC-instead of seeking clarification from Combs' medical providers-the ALJ failed to satisfy his duty to fully and fairly develop the record.
-Accordingly, we conclude remand is necessary so the ALJ may conduct further inquiry as to what relevance Combs' being in "no acute distress" and having "normal movement of all extremities" has in terms of Combs' ability to function in the workplace.
+By relying on his own interpretation of what "no acute distress" and "normal movement of all extremities" meant in terms of Combs' RFC, the ALJ failed to satisfy his duty to fully and fairly develop the record.
+See Byes v.
+Astrue, 687 F.3d 913, 915-16 (8th Cir.
+2012) ("Failing to develop the record is reversible error when it does not contain enough evidence to determine the impact of a claimant's impairment on [her] ability to work.").
+Accordingly, we conclude remand is necessary so the ALJ may conduct further inquiry as to what relevance Combs' being in "no acute distress" and having "normal movement of all extremities" has for her ability to function in the workplace.